pudszttiot/Py2EXE-Converter/README.md

   - Set a custom name for the executable.

 - Conversion Options:
-  -Configure conversion settings, including '--onefile', '--console', and '--noconsole'.
+  - Configure conversion settings, including '--onefile', '--console', and '--noconsole'.

 - Informative messages boxes for successful or failed conversions.